Prof. Dr. Thomas Eich

 Contact

-I deepened my research interest in contemporary Islamic bioethics and historical perspectives by establishing an international research team “Contemporary Bioethics and the History of the Unborn in Islam”, which ran from 2015 until 2021 and was financed through a Consolidator Grant of the European Research Council.
+From 2015 to 2021, I led an international research team “Contemporary Bioethics and the History of the Unborn in Islam”, funded by a Consolidator Grant from the European Research Council.

 Academic CV